-For fiscal year 2023, the plan design will continue to be the same as fiscal year 2022.
-We will continue to measure both Growth and Returns when assessing Company performance and shareholder value creation.
-We will continue to use the same the plan metrics, and continue to strengthen the connection between consistent revenue growth and strong returns.
-As in fiscal year 2022, the metrics for all regions (North America, Asia Pacific and Europe) will be a net revenue measure (Growth) and a profit measure (Returns).
+For fiscal year 2024, the core plan design will continue to be the same as fiscal year 2023.
+However, we changed our metrics to align with our strategic direction.
+We will continue to measure profitable growth primarily by using share gain metrics and profitability metrics when assessing Company performance and shareholder value creation.
+These metrics will continue to strengthen the connection between consistent growth and strong returns.
+The metrics for North America and Asia Pacific will be Primary Demand Growth ("PDG") and EBIT margin.
+Europe will be measured against three metrics - High Value Product Volume Growth, Total Net Sales and EBIT margin.
 The metrics are each set with a threshold, target and maximum payout scale.
-The metrics and scales will incentivize exceptional company performance in a unpredictable market; both net revenue and profitability must be achieved together to derive a payout within the payout scale reinforcing shareholder value creation.
+The metrics and scales will incentivize outstanding company performance in a unpredictable market; both driving profitable share gain to derive a payout within the payout scale reinforcing shareholder value creation.
 The maximum payout will be 3.0x of target.
+For fiscal year 2024, Mr Gadd will continue to be tied to the North America STI plan.